bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 import { Command } from 'commander';
 ```

 Once you have the `Command` class imported, use it to build an object to represent your top-level command.
-I rather unimaginatively chose to name mu instance of the `Command` class `cli`:
+I rather unimaginatively chose to name my instance of the `Command` class `cli`:

 ```javascript
 /**